 There are no routine medical tests for asbestos exposure.
 Chest X-rays and lung function tests can show lung damage once it has formed.
 Asbestos-related diseases may not develop until 10 to 40 years after exposure.

 Asbestos has been banned from use in many countries around the world, but it has not been fully banned in the U.S.

 Licensed environmental inspectors can test materials and the air for asbestos.
 Testing the air or materials for asbestos may be useful in identifying potential exposures and evaluating the effectiveness of proper asbestos removal and cleanup.

-If you have asbestos insulation on pipes, boilers or furnaces in your home, it is important to make sure these materials remain undamaged.
+If you have asbestos in ceilings, flooring or in insulation on pipes, boilers or furnaces in your home or business, it is important to make sure these materials remain undamaged.
 If you're not sure if the insulation contains asbestos, hire a trained inspector to test the material.